FAQs

 Early Action Projects allow the county to assess the process of delivering service to two Connectivity Opportunity Areas to confirm the best approach to project development, establish success factors and work closely with two reputable providers prior to initiating connectivity projects in the remaining parts of the county.
 The projects selected are in areas that are close to locations that already have existing services, making it more efficient to access and construct expeditiously.

-To support broadband access, adoption, and digital equity needs, a Digital Navigator Program is being developed to provide support to people who need help using the internet.
-Digital navigators or coaches are trained staff who will work with residents on digital literacy including home connectivity, device setup, and digital skill building.
+To support broadband access, adoption, and digital equity needs, a Digital Navigator Program was developed to inquire about the feasibility and other aspects of successfully supporting a digital navigator program in the County in the future.
+Digital navigators or coaches are trained staff who work with residents on digital literacy including home connectivity, device setup, and digital skill building.
 They are also familiar with how to apply for social service resources online and provide guidance upon request.

-It is an acronym for the Rural Digital Opportunity Fund which is a federally operated program through the Federal Communications Commission (FCC) and the FCC’s latest initiative designed to bring high-speed fixed broadband service to rural areas of the country that are considered unserved (25 mbps download/3 mbps upload).
+RDOF an acronym for the Rural Digital Opportunity Fund, which is a federally operated program through the Federal Communications Commission (FCC) and an FCC initiative designed to bring high-speed fixed broadband service to rural areas of the country that are considered unserved (25 mbps download/3 mbps upload).
 RDOF will disburse up to $20.4 billion over 10 years to bring fixed broadband to unserved locations in rural America.
-Phase I of the RDOF started in 2020 and carriers must complete deployment of service by the 8th year of the program.
-Windstream is providing service to the RDOF locations in Beaver County.
+Phase I of the RDOF started in 2020 and carriers must complete deployment of service by the eighth year of the program.
+Kinetic is now providing service to census block-eligible RDOF locations in Beaver County and is scheduled to have work completed by December 2028.

 No. Mobile wireless connectivity is spotty throughout the county.
 Mapping issued by the FCC is in the process of being updated.
 As part of this program, Beaver County is also performing a Mobile Connectivity Study to submit allowable challenges to the federal data to best support the pursuit of mobile broadband funding.
 This study will begin after the ISPs are identified for the existing Connectivity Opportunity Areas identified for new service as part of this program.